-Japan is a shopping paradise for many reasons, from the vast selection of goods available to the quirky shopping districts to the high quality of Japanese handmade goods.
+Japan is a shopping paradise for many reasons.
+From the vast selection of goods available and the quirky shopping districts to high quality Japanese handmade goods.
 While Japan is famous for trendy shopping areas like Ginza and Harajuku, those types of places barely scratch the surface of what Japan has to offer.

 Shotengai